JakWai01/notes-special-topics-for-web-applications/README.md

 - MDN Web Docs summarizes WASM as follows: "WebAssembly is a new type of code that can be run in modern web browsers - it is a low-level assembly-like language with a compact binary format that runs with near-native performace and provides languages such as C/C++, C# and Rust a compilation target so that they can run on the web.
 It is also designed to run alongside JavaScript, allowing both to work together.
 - Run code on the web near native speed, run client apps on the web that previously couldn't have done so.
 - For example can Doom be run in the browser using wasm.
 That would have probably surprised you a frew years ago before Doom ran on a pregnancy test or an IKEA lamp.
+- To think in the right way you could compare WASM with Java in an abstract way.
+You have Java code which then is compiled to Java Bytecode and then can run using the JVM in multiple architectures and environments.
+- Many languages have wasm as a valid compilation target including Go and Rust.
+There are also compilers like Emscripten for C++ which can do the job.

 ## Stack-based Virtual Machines
 - Abstraction of a computer that emulates a real machine